 After I and Jeronie attended the Sunday mass, we both decided to pursue our plan of endeavoring Canopy Walk.
 After paying the admission fee the tour guide gave us the helmet and the body harness.

 Warning: You can't get into the trail without those things; those are central requirements for “Safety First” thing.

 The entrance to the Canopy is a forest like area.
 The way in has numerous plants like mangroves and trees.
 After that, the real trail got started.
-We raised my feet, left, right, up and down on those elevated points of the Taraw and going through those some stiff parts that challenged the strength of our legs and feet.
+We raised our feet, left, right, up and down on those elevated points of the Taraw and going through those some stiff parts that challenged the strength of our legs and feet.

 Following the trail we’ve reached the last part of the adventure.
-Breathtaking view caught my eyes and rub out the exhaustion we had after the rock climbing and walking experienced.
+Breathtaking view caught our eyes and rub out the exhaustion we had after the rock climbing and walking experienced.
 We saw the bird’s eye view of El Nido.
 It is perfect and a relief.